-It’s time to mix up the classic US road trip or the flyover bypass blitz.
-Train travel is making a comeback.
-There’s the old school romance and allure of riding the rails a lot more romantic than driving or flying, but it’s also more practical in many way.
-You don’t have to pull over to use the bathroom, ample legroom, and there’s no TSA to deal with.
-Most importantly, train travel’s carbon footprint is minuscule compared to flying or driving, so there’s no green guilt.
-Best of all, the US rail routes hit craveable bucket-list destinations across the nation.
-So heed the whistle and climb aboard these seven standout rail lines.
+Enough with the road trips and the quick flights.
+Train travel is the way to go.
+Not only is riding the rails a lot more romantic than driving or flying, but it’s also more practical in many way.
+You don’t have to pull over to use the bathroom, there’s ample legroom, and there’s no TSA to deal with.
+Most importantly, train travel’s carbon footprint is minuscule compared to flying or driving, so there’s no travel guilt.
+The US rail network hit bucket-list destinations across the nation, so heed the whistle and climb aboard these seven best train rides in the USA.

-The most consistently scenic train ride in the US is a grab bag of destination treasures.
-The natural glories of this West Coast route deliver mountains, forests, and coasts.
-But for those with more urbane needs, four cities (Seattle, Portland, Sacramento, and Los Angeles) with unique personalities also anchor the line for the best of both worlds.
+The Coast Starlight‘s West Coast route deliver mountains, forests, and coastlines for 35 hours.
+But for those with more urbane needs, four cities (Seattle, Portland, Sacramento, and Los Angeles) with unique personalities also anchor the trip for the best of both worlds.
 Here are three spots you’ll want to visit along the way.

 Crater Lake National Park — Deep and pristine, the brilliant water in this sleeping volcano is often elusive under an eerie cloud cover.
 To get your view of the deepest lake in the US, hop off the train at Klamath Falls and catch a trolley that covers the park’s circle drive.
 Outside of the park, Klamath Falls is your adventure base for rafting, fishing, hiking, biking, golfing, and the country’s oldest birding festival.

-Channel Islands National Park and the coast — Many don’t realize that these five undeveloped islands are separated from 19 million people by just an hour ferry ride.
-For a wilder LA experience, catch the ferry at the Oxnard station and pack in everything you need to hike, camp, and kayak on your chosen island.
+Channel Islands National Park and the coast — Many don’t realize that these five undeveloped islands are separated from busy Los Angeles by a one-hour ferry ride.
+Catch the ferry at the Oxnard station and pack in everything you need to hike, camp, and kayak on your chosen island.
 Definitely watch for the sea lions, dolphins, and whales that frequent the islands.
-Once back on shore head to the upscale neighbors of Santa Barbara or Malibu and treat yourself.
+Once back on shore, head to the upscale neighbors of Santa Barbara or Malibu and treat yourself.

-Amtrak’s northern cross-country route covers a lot of open space before it arrives at the Crown Jewel of the Continent: Glacier National Park.
-The mountain scenery is relentless from there until the train pulls to a stop in Seattle.
+The Empire Builder, Amtrak’s northern cross-country route, covers a lot of open space before it arrives at Glacier National Park.
+There’s nothing but mountain scenery from there until the train pulls to a stop in Seattle.
 Here are three spots you’ll want to visit along the way.

 Chicago — The Windy City hubs almost all of Amtrak’s cross-country lines, and since Amtrak is notoriously late, a planned overnight is a smart idea for any connections.
 Enjoy Chicago’s eccentricities.
 Take a tour on the only river in the world that flows backward.
-Climb the steep steps of one of the oldest baseball fields and check Wrigley’s ivy walls.
+Climb the steep steps of one of the oldest baseball fields and check Wrigley Field’s ivy walls.
 For dinner, make sure to order the quintessential deep dish pizza an hour ahead of time.
-Then skip the tower formerly known as Sears and go for the best views: the lounge at the top of the skyscraper formerly known as Hancock.
+For views of the city, you can either go to the Willis Tower for the thrilling Skydeck Experience.

-Glacier National Park — The world’s first international peace park, it straddles the border between the US and Canada (where it is known as Waterton Lakes National Park) and houses abundant wildlife, glacial blue lakes, and the namesake glaciers.
-While the park has three stops, get off at East Glacier station for the chance to hike right up to a glacier and head up to the Many Glacier Lodge.
+Glacier National Park — Part of the world’s first international peace park, it straddles the border between the US and Canada (where it is known as Waterton Lakes National Park) and houses abundant wildlife, glacial blue lakes, and glaciers.
+While there are three stops within the park, get off at East Glacier station for the chance to hike right up to a glacier and head up to the Many Glacier Lodge.
 From there a ferry takes you to the trailhead.
-Remember that much of the park is impassable in the winter and summer brings out the huckleberries… and the bears.
+Remember that much of the park is impassable in the winter and summer brings out the huckleberries, and the bears.

-Seattle — Welcome to this watery world, the source of not only the city’s activities but also its aesthetic.
-Amtrak’s station is near Pike Place Market where you can watch the famous fish toss and sample the seafood.
-From there the greater Puget Sound opens up to whale watching and cabin stays on remote islands.
-Back in Seattle, ‘90s nostalgia and the birth of grunge round out the other “Seattle sound.”
+Seattle — Amtrak’s station in Seattle is near Pike Place Market where you can watch the famous fish toss and sample the seafood.
+From there the Puget Sound opens up to whale watching and cabin stays on remote islands.
+Back in Seattle, 1990s nostalgia and the birth of grunge round out the other “Seattle sound.”
 The unofficial memorial to Kurt Cobain is at Viretta Park (take a closer look at those benches).
-And the Museum of Pop Culture showcases Hendrix, Heart, Nirvana, and Pearl Jam for inspiration before turning you loose on the instruments.
-Finish off your local nostalgic fix with a vintage pinball bar.
+And the Museum of Pop Culture is a must-visit for rock music fans.

-This route is at its best through its namesake region, weaving through mountains and buttes before the desert stretch of southern California and finally, La-La Land.
+The Southwest Chief is at its best through its namesake region, weaving through mountains and buttes before the desert stretch of southern California and finally, La-La Land.
 Here are three spots you’ll want to visit along the way.

-Grand Canyon — This international star deservedly gets a lot of visitors.
-Whether you rent a car or shuttle to Williams and ride the Grand Canyon Railway right up to the main park lodge, try to leave the wheel (and crowds) behind as much as possible.
+Grand Canyon — Whether you rent a car or shuttle to Williams and ride the Grand Canyon Railway right up to the main park lodge, try to leave the wheel (and crowds) behind as much as possible.
 Shuttles try to break up the traffic and take passengers to campgrounds, lookouts, and trailheads.
 For those looking to get in the canyon, the Bright Angel trail descends rapidly and stretches out as it follows the erosion to the Colorado River.
 Make sure to read the signs that help you decide how far down you should go!

-Los Angeles — This downtown art deco station is a bit of a celebrity in the world of pretty train stations but most leave quickly into the city without paying too much attention.
+Los Angeles — The downtown Art Deco station is a bit of a celebrity in the world of pretty train stations but most traveler leave quickly into the city without paying too much attention.
 Hollywood, Universal Studios, and Rodeo Drive call out to those on the hunt for stars.
 Beachgoers have a buffet selection: upscale Malibu, the carnival piers of Santa Monica, quirky Venice Beach, more laid-back beaches like Hermosa, and the surf scene of Huntington.
 Whether you’re putting on mouse ears at Disneyland or making a late-night In-N-Out burger stop, let go of cramming it all in and soak up that chill SoCal vibe.

 4. California Zephyr — Chicago to San Francisco